 Regulation of Bank Indonesia Number 11 of 2009 concerning Islamic Commercial Banks states that the number of SSB members shall be a minimum of 2 (two) people or a maximum of 50% (fifty percent) of the total members of BOD.
 The regulation implies that SSB size is something that needs to be considered.
 A larger number of SSB members could more effectively monitor bank transactions and activities to ensure that they comply with Islamic principles and achieve the social functions of Islamic banks, thus reducing sharia risks and improving the performance of Islamic banks.
 Elamer at al. (2020b) found that SSB increased operational risk disclosure.
 Elghuweel et al. (2017) argues that companies that are highly committed to Islamic values tend to be less involved in earnings management.
 Elamer, Ntim, and Abdou (2020a) stated that Islamic corporate governance may have positive effect on risk manajemen disclosure.
-Based on the argument of empirical findings that Islamic governance is able to improve financial reporting performance, this study predicts that Islamic governance (SSB size) is able to increase zakat funds.
+Based on the argument of empirical findings that Islamic governance (SSB size) is able to increase zakat funds.